 Build quality, ergonomics – Canon 15 85 Review:

 Build quality is nice, the lens is solidly built with all kinds of scales noted on the barell, the Usm focus works quickly, silently and accurately.
 The lens has two rings, both of them operates quite smoothly, the narrower ring closer to the mount is the manual focus ring, the more wide ring little farer to the Mount is the zoom ring, I also prefer the rings in this order.
 The built quality of the lens is not match to the professional level lenses.
 Compare to the price of the lens, perhaps the build quality can be better, like current Sigma lenses for example.
 The lens has a duo-cam design, the lens significantly extends during focusing at the long end of the zoom range.

 This is a very good lens.
 Except some light falloff at 15mm f3.5, and some distortion at wide end, this lens makes nice sharp, contrasty images at every focal length.
 The weakest point is the long end, but even there is quite usable.

-Best one lens solution for Canon Aps-C camera, very good useful focal range, USM autofocus, good macro abilities, nice colours, sharp and contrasty
+Best one lens solution for Canon Aps-C camera outdoors, with wide range, very good useful focal range, USM autofocus, good macro abilities, nice colours, sharp and contrasty

-Not so bright aperture, not compatible with Full Frame cameras, distortion and ligh falloff at wide end, price little high
+Not so bright aperture(not so good indoors and low light), not compatible with Full Frame cameras, distortion and heavy light falloff at wide end, price little high.